0 Part Course |

 • Oil companies and Multinationals

-• Presentation was lively and there was good interaction with participants
+• The presentation was lively, and there was good interaction among the participants.

-• The course has provided me a deeper knowledge about sanctions and specific behaviors to be aware of when onboarding new customers.
+• The course has provided me with a deeper knowledge of sanctions and specific behaviours to be aware of when onboarding new customers.

-• The course was more then what I had expected.
-Despite that the course was held for several hours it was presented in a very good and interesting way which kept me focused throughout the presentation.
+• The course was more than what I had expected.
+Despite the course being held for several hours, it was presented in a very good and interesting way, which kept me focused throughout the presentation.

-• I think highlight of the course was when the different types of risky behaviors presented throughout the course was related to real-life scenarios.
+• I think the highlight of the course was when the different types of risky behaviours presented throughout the course were related to real-life scenarios.

 • It will be useful in my daily work when we support the business in relation to sanction topics, primarily related to payments, KYC, and trade finance transactions.

-• Although I could not contribute much in the exercises, it was useful to listen to those who work daily with Sanctions.
-Hear their reasoning and then when we all gathered for a briefing, more fell into place and you get a better picture.
+• Although I could not contribute much to the exercises, it was useful to listen to those who work daily with Sanctions.
+Hear their reasoning, and then when we all gathered for a briefing, more fell into place, and you get a better picture.
 Even if it is within a large area.

 • Everything was perfect.
 The content of the training is broad and covers several topics related to sanctions risk assessment.